 The maximum overall conversion efficiency from wave to electricity of the 15kW Drakoo WEC has been validated to be 29% in a real wind-wave environment (up to Tz 8s and Hw 0.9m).
-To date, Drakoo is the world’s most efficient WEC with a broad-band conversion spectrum that has been verified with a full-scale prototype by DNV-GL an independent accredited certification body.
+To date, Drakoo is one of the world's most efficient WECs with a broad-band conversion spectrum that has been verified with a full-scale prototype in a full-scale wave tank by DNV-GL an independent accredited certification body.

 During the same period, Hann-Ocean, together with China Ship Science Research Center (CSSRC), completed the hydrodynamic load test for the Drakoo WEC and validated Hann-Ocean’s Computational Fluid Dynamics (CFD) simulation models successfully.